geojsonkit.org

 Coffee Shop,4.5,-122.4,37.7,"POINT(-122.4 37.7)"

-Notice how the geometry is split into simple lng/lat columns for points, while also providing a full wkt string for spatial databases.
+The geometry is split into simple lng/lat columns for the point, while the full wkt string carries the same shape in a form spatial databases can read directly.

 Tips & common pitfalls